Past SRS Meeting Presentations & Events - Last Updated: 9/22/19

 YTV: DoubleCross Game Intro (Kevin Ross)

 April 17, 2010 - Parallax Propeller Chip

 an option for robot control and other applications.
-Here is a PDF
+Here is his presentation (PDF, 1.6MB).

 March 20, 2010 - Wireless power and personal robotics